Literature reviews and tips to enable health professionals to provide an inclusive screening programme to all eligible people.

 All eligible populations should have access to screening and understand the benefits and risks.

-Under the 2010 Equality Act screening programmes should reach protected groups.
-Other sections of the population who do not fall under a protected group should still have access to screening in a way that meets their needs.
+Other sections of the population who do not have a protected characteristic should still have access to screening in a way that meets their needs.

 NHS England released a refreshed Equality Delivery System (EDS2) in November 2013 to help NHS organisations provide inclusive access to health services such as screening.

-NHS Screening Programmes also provide tools and information to help providers with inclusive access.
+NHS Screening Programmes also provide tips and information to help providers with inclusive access.